AudioKit/AudioKit/README.md

 ## Contributing Code

-AudioKit is always being improved by our core team and our users.
-[This is a rough outline of what we're working on currently.](https://github.com/audiokit/AudioKit/projects)

 When you want to modify AudioKit, check out the [develop](https://github.com/audiokit/AudioKit/tree/develop) branch (as opposed to master), make your changes, and send us a [pull request](https://github.com/audiokit/AudioKit/pulls).

 ## About Us